-Once a spill has been identified by the First Responder the following spill response organizational structure will be implemented.
+Once a spill has been identified a spill response organizational structure will be implemented.
 The responsibilities of the individuals involved in spill response actions are summarized in the sections below.
-A flow-chart summarizing this structure is provided in Figure II as a quick reference at the beginning of this plan.
+A flow-chart summarizing the activation structure is provided in Figure 1-2 as a quick reference at the beginning of this plan.
+A copy of the Response Management structure (Incident Command Post - command and control structure) is included in Figure 1.3.